 An 1874 timetable for the railroad shows that it was offering four round trips daily between its Chicago passenger terminal at Chicago and Larrabee and Elgin.
 The one-way fare for the 34-mile trip was $1.25.

 In its original route out of Chicago, the line headed northwest from Chicago and Larrabee to Bloomingdale Ave, where it turned directly west.
 In 1879, the Chicago, Milwaukee and St. Paul Railroad acquired a controlling interest in the C&P and leased it in perpetuity a year later.
 That was the name adopted by the Milwaukee & St. Paul in 1874 after it entered the Chicago market by building what is now part of the Milwaukee North line.
 One result of the acquisition was that some Elgin trains were rerouted; at the crossing of the CM&StP and C&P five miles northwest of downtown they started using the CM&StP route downtown.
 That intersection is still where the Milwaukee West and North lines diverge.

 The Bloomingdale segment east of the junction, which eventually was elevated, continued to be used for freight and some commuter trains but eventually fell into disuse.
 In 2015, that section was turned into a mult-use recreational trail known as the 606.

 Commuter trains were added over the years, some of them originating from closer-in stations and some from Elgin.
 (There was even an express train from Elgin by 1915.)
 By 1930 there were 14 round-trip trains from Elgin.
-There are now 24 inbound and 25 outbound trains between Chicago and the Elgin Station.
+There are now 29 inbound and 29 outbound trains between Chicago and Elgin.

 The route was operated by the CM&StP, known as the Milwaukee Road, until 1982.
 That’s when the RTA and later Metra assumed control of the route from the bankrupt Milwaukee Road.